robcarver17/pysystemtrade/docs/userguide.md

 - `portfolio`: works out the p&l for the whole system
 - `pandl_for_instrument`: the contribution of a particular instrument to the p&l
-- `pandl_for_instrument_forecast`: work out how well a particular trading rule variation has done with a particular instrument
 - `pandl_for_subsystem`: work out how an instrument has done in isolation
-- `pandl_across_subsystems`: group together all subsystem p&l (not the same as portfolio!)
+- `pandl_across_subsystems`: group together all subsystem p&l (not the same as portfolio!
+Instrument weights aren't used)
-- `pandl_for_trading_rule`: how a trading rule has done over all instruments, using instrument weights and IDM
+- `pandl_for_trading_rule`: how a trading rule has done agggregated over all instruments, using instrument weights and IDM to weight.
 - `pandl_for_trading_rule_unweighted`: how a trading rule has done over all instruments, unweighted

-- `pandl_for_instrument_rules`: how all trading rules have done over all instruments.
+- `pandl_for_instrument_rules_unweighted`: how all trading rules have done for one instrument, unweighted
+- `pandl_for_instrument_forecast`: work out how well a particular trading rule variation has done with a particular instrument

 (Note that [buffered](#buffer) positions are only used at the final portfolio stage; the positions for forecasts and subsystems are not buffered.
 So their trading costs may be a little overstated).